 What Is Cut on Roof of Mouth?

-A cut is a tear caused by a sharp object.
+A cut or scratch is a tear caused by a sharp object.
 It is also known as a Lesion or Laceration.
 It is quite common to injure the palate of a human being.
 This can be through burns or just by an accidental cut on the back roof of the mouth.
 It becomes difficult to chew food and sometimes even to speak.

 A cut on the roof of the mouth causes both pain and discomfort to a person.
 The mouth is an opening through which people produce sound for communication and also take in food.
 It is the first place where digestion of food takes place.
 The mouth is also called the Buccal Cavity or Oral Cavity.
 It is bound by the lips on the outside and houses the dental formulae and the tongue.